algorandfoundation/algokit-cli/docs/features/bootstrap.md

 ### Bootstrap Node.js project

-The command `algokit bootstrap npm` install Node.js project dependencies by searching for `package.json` file in the current directory and run `npm install` command to install all node modules specified in that file.
+The command `algokit bootstrap npm` installs Node.js project dependencies by searching for `package.json` file in the current directory and running `npm install` command to install all node modules specified in that file.

 Here is an example outcome of running `algokit bootstrap npm` command: